CliquePH: Higher-Order Information for Graph Neural Networks through Persistent Homology on Clique Graphs

 As CliquePH makes use of first-order persistent homology information, it is straightforward to see from Theorem \ref{thm_1wl} that a GNN empowered with CliquePH is strictly more powerful than the 1-WL algorithm.
-While we cannot use Theorem \ref{thm_kwl} to theoretically prove that a version of CliquePH with cliques up to order $k$ leads to the expressiveness of $k$-WL (as CliquePH does not perform exact higher-order persistent homology), we provide below empirical evidence of the practical increase in expressiveness provided by CliquePH.
+While we cannot use Theorem \ref{thm_kwl} to theoretically prove that a version of CliquePH with cliques up to order $k$ leads to the expressiveness of $k$-WL (as CliquePH does not perform exact higher-order persistent homology), we provide below some empirical evidence.

 \paragraph{Empirical Validation of Expressiveness.} We consider 6 datasets of strongly regular graphs~\citep{rieck2023expressivity} (i.e., graphs in which all nodes have the same degree), which are known to be hard to distinguish with the 1-WL test.
 We then randomly initialize a GCN \cite{kipf2016semi}, a GCN with TOGL \cite{Horn22a}, and a GCN with CliquePH (with a lifting up to 3-vertex clique graphs), and use them to produce graph embeddings.
 All models are set to have the same number of layers (set to 4), and the internal same dimensionalities (set to 128).
 We then count the number of \textit{unique} representations (a network that can distinguish all graphs will provide a different representation for each graph).
 We show results averaged of 10 random seeds in Table \ref{tab:untrained}.
 CliquePH increases the capability of distinguishing regular graphs, improving also over TOGL, which has an expressivity strictly higher than the 1-WL, empirically showing that persistent homology information from clique graphs provides important performance benefits.